ChrisBall/Dub-Siren-Files/Dub Siren Manual.md

 10. Scale Lock Trigger

-   While pressed, this button will lock the main oscillator frequency to the nearest note on a chromatic scale, referenced to A4 = 440 Hz.
+   While pressed, the main oscillator will play, and the main oscillator frequency will be locked to the nearest note on a chromatic scale, referenced to A4 = 440 Hz.

 11. Main Oscillator Trigger